The Pat Sajak Show: Cast

 The show was hosted by Pat Sajak, best known as host of the game show Wheel of Fortune.
-To do the talk show, Sajak left the NBC daytime version of Wheel, but remained the host of the syndicated nighttime version he is still hosting as of 2023.
+To do the talk show, Sajak left the NBC daytime version of Wheel, but remained the host of the syndicated nighttime version he hosted until 2024.

 Sajak's announcer and sidekick on the show was Dan Miller, his friend and former colleague from their time working together in the mid-1970s at WSM-TV (now WSMV-TV) in Nashville, Tennessee.
 The in-studio band was led by jazz musician Tom Scott, who subsequently served the same role on the short-lived Chevy Chase Show.